hdais/unbound-bloomfilter/README.md

 `example.com` is the domain under random subdomain attack.

-## Automatic Detection of Domains under Attack
+## Automatic detection of domains under Attack

 this option in unbound.conf: